 - Page 18: “The fresh physical and circumstantial evidence such as eyewitnesses, lead bullets, bullet casings, and weapons were noticeably absent from this scene.
 The area had been stripped of all these usual forensic clues.
 It was a scene of great mystery.
 In the history of the King County homicide investigation, no murder case had a crime scene with so little evidence as this one.”

 - Refuting documents: ESAR lists from their original records: brown camel hair coat [find #322]; book [find #308]; women’s underwear [find #327]; knife sheath [find #401] sweater and scarf [find #410]; pantyhose [find #328] [Bundy had pantyhose in his “kill tool kit” that was in his car]; gold earring [find #510] hair curler [find #512]; note – the hair curler was found near the earring – green sock [find #516]; bicycle shift cable [find #517]; shoe [find #4]; cement [find #313] screwdriver [find #307] note – a screwdriver was also found on Taylor Mountain – small bottle [find #5] – note – this small bottle was found near bones and the shovel per the original ESAR notes.
 Bundy was known to ply his victims with alcohol and/or drugs per the autopsies of two of his Utah victims and also he had shown Liz a date rape drug in a small bottle in Utah according to Liz’s book.
+My memories preceding the records release by years also stated that I had felt he was imbibing and drugging me.
 There was also a chemical bottle and a thermos found on site in the initial search of Taylor Mountain.

 - There were several finds of possible graves: shovel [find #9] which Bundy talked of being carried in serial crimes; a depression in the earth [find #2]; overturned earth [find #321] which was located only 38 feet from find #317 which was a femur.
 This proximity of the finds relative to each other was in the original records of the ESAR professionals.
 Knowing the proximity of the evidence relative to each other is very important to analyzing the crime scene and I can’t imagine any investigator even at that time period not realizing its significance.